Meri-Ti/UpperLimb-Exoskelton-sEMGAnalysis/README.md

 # sEMG Data Analysis

-This repository contains MATLAB live scripts for analyzing sEMG (Electromyography) and motion data collected from three different subjects (`S1`, `S2`, and `S3`).
-Each subject has a dedicated folder that contains the data and scripts specific to their sessions.
+This repository contains MATLAB live scripts for analyzing sEMG (surface Electromyography) signals collected from three different subjects (`S1`, `S2`, and `S3`).
+Each subject has a dedicated folder that contains the data and scripts specific to their acquisition sessions.

 ## Repository Structure